Penny debate in the United States: Proposed legislation

-In 2017, Senator John McCain [R-AZ] and Senator Mike Enzi [R-WY] introduced S. 759, the Currency Optimization, Innovation, and National Savings (C.O.I.N.S.)
+In 2017, Senators John McCain (R-AZ) and Mike Enzi (R-WY) introduced S. 759, the Currency Optimization, Innovation, and National Savings (C.O.I.N.S.)
 Act of 2017, that would stop minting of the penny for 10 years and would study the question of whether production could cease thereafter.
 The bill died at the end of the 115th Congress with no hearings held by the Senate Committee on Banking, Housing, and Urban Affairs.